 The Writing Fellows are looking for writers from all majors, disciplines, persuasions, backgrounds, and interests.
-If you’re interested in tutoring specific classes, from Russian literature to Dinosaurs to the history of Nazism to chronic disease, we’d love to see your application.
-Applications are due by Monday, March 19th, 11:59 PM.Submit Application
+If you’re interested in tutoring writing for specific classes, from Russian Literature to Dinosaurs, to the history of Nazism to Chronic Disease, we’d love to see your application.
+Information regarding Fall 2020 applications are to be announced in the near future.Submit Application

 *Note: The Writing Fellows are overseen by the University Writing Program, which also oversees the Writing Center.
 Because of this relationship, the Writing Center and the Writing Fellows are now using the same application form.
 Students may submit one application to either or both programs through either program website.
 (When submitting your application, you’ll indicate whether you want to be considered for a position in the Writing Center, the Writing Fellows, or in both programs.)